samraHanif0340/samraHanif0340.github.io/_portfolio/opencl.md

 + C/C++
 + OpenCL
 + CMake
-+ Intel CPU - we can test our OpenCL code on an Intel CPU without the need to have a GPU
++ Intel CPU - we can test our OpenCL code on a CPU without the need to have a GPU

 ## Code
 Find the source code in the [repository](https://github.com/Adaickalavan/opencl).